maelfabien/maelfabien.github.io/_posts/2019-1-5-zeppelin_local.md

 ![image](https://maelfabien.github.io/assets/images/zep.jpg)

 Zeppelin notebooks are web-based notebooks that enable data-driven, interactive data analytics and collaborative documents with SQL, Scala, Spark and much more.
 Zeppelin also offers built-in visualizations and allows multiple users when configured on a cluster.
-In this article, I am going to go throught the basic steps that allow you to configure Zeppelin the easy way, locally.
+In this article, I am going to go through the basic steps that allow you to configure Zeppelin the easy way, locally.

-The following procedure was tested on MacOS.
+The following procedure was tested on macOS.

 {% highlight python %}
 {% endhighlight %}